tinuwalther/tinuwalther.github.io/_posts/dev/2022-08-19-secretmgmt.md

 ## Full Example on AlmaLinux

-For this full example with AlmaLinux, you can use my Project [PSAutoMic](https://github.com/tinuwalther/PSAutoMic).
+For this full example with AlmaLinux, you can use my Project [PSAutoMic](https://github.com/tinuwalther/PSAutoMic) to create the Docker-Container.

 ### Create Docker Container